FinnWilkinson/EMAS-Periodic-Table-App/user-requirements.md

 1. Show information of elements when clicked
 1. Search for elements by symbol and name
 1. Display basic image of energy charts - potentially an interactive version
-1. System should not break (hopefully if all goes well)
+1. System should not break
 1.

 ## Non-Functional Requirements
 1. Be able to find an element in 10 seconds